WavSpA: Wavelet Space Attention for Boosting Transformers' Long Sequence Learning Ability: Appendix

 To generalize beyond $\Lm^2(\R)$ and avoid using an infinite number of wavelets, we must introduce another function $\phi$, called scaling function with a similar admissibility and orthogonality constraint:

 $\phi_{i,j}$ is designed to cover the scale up to $i$, hence the orthogonality requirement.
 The decomposition of $f(x)$ therefore becomes:

 Note that although $i$ still goes to $+\infty$ in (\ref{eq:mra}), $i$ usually has an upper limit in practice since it is impossible to work with infinite frequency.
-We also highlight that both the forward and backward discrete wavelet transform have an efficient $O(n)$ complexity algorithm~\citep{mallat1989theory}.

 In the $d$-dimensional case, we do not have a general orthogonal discrete $\R^d$ wavelet, unlike the continuous case.
 However, we can still perform discrete wavelet transform over each spatial dimension of the input, and we'd still be able to perfectly project and reconstruct the original function.

-To summarize, wavelet transform enjoys $O(n)$ time complexity, an already desirable property compared to Fourier transform's $O(n\log n)$ complexity.
-It further provides the capability to examine the local structures with different resolutions via altering the scale.
-Learning carried out in this wavelet space will correspond to gathering and processing information from local to global level, in a coarse to fine-grained fashion.
+To be more specific, for sequential inputs $X \in \mathbb{R}^{n,d}$ of length $n$ and hidden dimension $d$, we will apply 2d wavelet transform over both the length and hidden dimension to generate the wavelet coefficients.